pypa/packaging.python.org/source/guides/handling-missing-extras-at-runtime.rst

 functionality requiring the extra, at which point you can handle it (e.g. display an appropriate error message).

-TODO mention that 3rd party library that does this automatically
+The `generalimport`_ library can automate this process by hooking into the import system.

 Import at function/method level, raise exception
 ------------------------------------------------